akhilpundir/codevoodoo/README.md

 # author: Akhil Pundir #
 ########################

-basic framework for dynamic websites, with php and ajax functionality.
+Minimalistic MVC framework for dynamic websites, with php functionality, like routing.